 Still down in the Gnat’s control seat, Shakes could hear the PA message.
-“Tell Percy there’s no fuckin’ way man—I was ultra fucking slow and quiet on my approach.
+“Tell Percy there’s no fuckin’ way, man—I was ultra fucking slow and quiet on my approach.
 I could have passed through a sleeping baby’s bedroom without fuckin’ waking it.”

 “They were pinging constantly,” Hemi replied, leaning over the hatch down to the Gnat to accept the small package of feathers, feet, and beak that Shakes was holding up to him.
 “They may have simply caught you in motion and followed the only moving object in the water.
 It cannot be helped now.
-Here Gregory, stow Herschel somewhere safe, and then help me get these parts into the Gnat.”
+Here, Gregory, stow Herschel somewhere safe, and then help me get these parts into the Gnat.”

 “What’s the fuckin’ plan?”
 Shakes asked as he accepted some filthy old boat fenders down through the hatch and tossed them backward into the cargo space behind him.